 2. Pinterest's content strategy for social media

-As Lyndsay McGregor, content marketing manager at Pinterest has told un in an episode from our podcast - Insider Insights - compared to all the other social media platforms out there, Pinterest is more of a personal media platform, instead of a social one.
+As Lyndsay McGregor, content marketing manager at Pinterest has told un in an episode from our podcast - The Life of a Social Media Manager - compared to all the other social media platforms out there, Pinterest is more of a personal media platform, instead of a social one.

 How is that so, you may wonder?

 People stay on Pinterest for more than liking other’s people pictures.